bitcontrol/FieldBus19/README.md

 A new field bus for micro-controller boards with little resources.

-OSI layer 1 (physical) is an RS-485 bus, SoC silicon resources are limited to UARTs and timers.
+OSI layer 1 (physical) is an RS-485 bus, SoC silicon resources are limited to UARTs, GPIOs and timers.

 The supported layers go up to OSI layer 7 (application), where bus participants can be managed.